Getting Started with Microsoft Stream

 to 15 minutes of recording.

-- Speech-to-text – Stream uses AI to provide transcripts of your videos automatically.
+- Speech-to-text – Stream uses AI to provide transcripts and captions of your videos automatically.
 The transcript scrolls live as the video plays and is searchable.
-These transcripts are good, but not caption-quality for ADA.
+These transcripts are good and can be manually edited.
+If unedited, they are not caption-quality

-- Captioning – Stream videos can be captioned for ADA.
-The process is manual at this point.
+- Captioning – Stream videos can be auto-captioned for ADA, but the process is manual at this time.

 - Data Privacy - Note that your video content is in the Microsoft cloud, i.e. somewhere in Microsoft’s data centers off-site.
 Access is granted using the same robust user permissions used for email and other